Wollivan/SquadronLeader/README.md

 ### Attack Stage:

 - The attacker declares which enemy plane they will attack.
 - A player can only attack if the enemy plane is within in range.
-Range is determined with the knots on the range string, ensuring any part of the knot at one end crosses over the attacker and any part of the other knot crosses over the defender (or closer than this).
+Range is determined with the two endmost marks on the range ruler, ensuring both planes are within that distance.
 - The defender must also be within the attackers firing arc which is the 90° lines on the front of the token.
 - The attacking player rolls a number of Attack dice equal to their Attack value.
 - The defending player rolls a number of Defense dice equal to their Defense value.